 For many would-be bodybuilders, the process is straightforward: eat a lot and train hard.
-What most of them miss, however, is perhaps the most critical piece of the puzzle – adequate sleep.
+However, most of them miss the most critical piece of the puzzle – adequate sleep.

-Yes, Arnold did once say that we should sleep faster, but things aren’t that simple.
+Yes, Arnold once said that we should sleep faster, but things aren’t that simple.
 While it may not seem important or exciting, sleep is vital for bodybuilding success.
-During sleep, the body has a chance to repair itself and grow stronger.
-The production of growth hormone is through the roof, and the body kicks muscle protein synthesis into high gear.
+During sleep, the body can repair itself and grow stronger.
+The growth hormone production is through the roof, and the body kicks muscle protein synthesis into high gear.
 Non-essential energy consumption is also lower, which further allows the body to work on recovery.

 Over the years, countless studies have shown that getting enough sleep is vital for post-training recovery and optimal muscle growth.
-With all else being equal, sleeping less often results in slower progress.
+However, with all else equal, sleeping less often results in slower progress.
 This is typically a result of two things:

-1) Sleep deprivation hinders muscle protein synthesis, which prevents the body from recovering and growing at an optimal rate.
+1) Sleep deprivation hinders muscle protein synthesis, preventing the body from recovering and growing optimally.

 2) Sleep deprivation slows athletic performance, reduces time to exhaustion, and decreases energy levels.
-All of these results with sub-optimal workouts cause an optimal disruption and subsequent slow growth response.
+These results with sub-optimal workouts cause an optimal disruption and subsequent slow growth response.

 Some research also suggests that sleep is vital for effective fat loss.
-In one cross-over study from 2010, when the subjects slept a bit over five hours per night, around 80 percent of their weight loss came from lean tissue.
-Then, when they got to sleep for over seven hours per night, their ratio of lean to fat tissue loss was 50/50.
+In one cross-over study from 2010, when the subjects slept over five hours per night, around 80 percent of their weight loss came from lean tissue.
+Then, when they got to sleep for over seven hours per night, their lean-to-fat tissue loss ratio was 50/50.
 With everything else being the same, this study says a lot:

 Adequate sleep is vital for fat loss, which makes it an essential tool for bodybuilding contest prep.

 Sleep is also vital for the mind.
-The body flushes out toxins built up during the day, and the brain gets to recharge.
+The body flushes out toxins built up during the day, and the brain recharges.
 Seeing as mental alertness is critical, everyone – including bodybuilders – can benefit from more sleep.

-Adequate sleep is vital for cognitive function and alertness, both of which impact our training quality.
+Adequate sleep is vital for cognitive function and alertness, which impact our training quality.
 Sleep is also critical for motivation, mood, and mindset.
-We’ve all had to suffer through sleep-deprived days, and I’m sure you’ll agree that it’s not fun.
-Combine tiredness, irritability, lack of motivation, and decreased gym performance, and you’ve got yourself a recipe for disaster.
+Unfortunately, we’ve all had to suffer through sleep-deprived days, and I’m sure you’ll agree it’s not fun.
+Combine tiredness, irritability, lack of motivation, and decreased gym performance; you’ve got a recipe for disaster.